 - Lesson Details

-In week seven, you will start creating original artwork and compositions in Photoshop.
+In this lesson, you will be creating original artwork and compositions in Photoshop.
 Instructor Chris Legaspi will go over ways to set up thumbnail frames, make custom brushes, adjust values, and add tone.
+Mastering these skills will greatly prepare you for Advanced Composition Sketching.

 Throughout this course, you’ll have access to the NMA community for feedback and critiques to improve your work as you progress.